decarbonite/PlantsvsZombies/README.md

 Plants should kill all Zombies on a board.
 Currently, the game has only one round that generates 10 Zombies which could be changed by changing the value passed to zombiesToSpawn parameter in the Board initialization in Game class.
 Zombies are generated randomly at the beginning (right side) of the board.

 Unlimited undo and redo functionality was added in Milestone 3.
-Stacks were used to track the last plant that was added to the board and their coordinates.
+Stacks were used to track the last plants that were added to the board and their coordinates.
 In case of undo, you pop from the stack and remove from board, if it's redo, you add back the plant and its coordinate into the stacks.
+As the instructions of implementing the undo/redo were not very clear, the way I implemeted it in case of placing a plant at (x,y) and clicking undo, then placing a different plant at same position (x,y) and doing redo would not allow the redo because there is already another plant there, therefore this plant needs to be killed to be able to do redo again.

 The player can add plants to fight against Zombies and able to choose out of two types of plants:
 * **Plant** - Attack first available Zombie across a row were Plant is placed and damage it with 15 damage points.